zzjkf2009/Acme-Robotics-Project/README.md

 [![Build Status](https://travis-ci.org/zzjkf2009/Acme-Robotics-Project.svg?branch=master)](https://travis-ci.org/zzjkf2009/Acme-Robotics-Project)

 [![Coverage Status](https://coveralls.io/repos/github/zzjkf2009/Acme-Robotics-Project/badge.svg?branch=master)](https://coveralls.io/github/zzjkf2009/Acme-Robotics-Project?branch=master)

 ---
 ## Overview

 This is an exercise project to design a path planning components using high-quality software engineering practices.
 This project used WeightedA* graph search algorithm to find an optimal path from start node to goal node.
-User can define the walkable area and walls during a10 by 10 grid map.
+User can define the walkable area and walls inside a 10 by 10 grid map.
 After define start and goal node, it will generate a path.
 Opencv library was used to draw the map and the path to provide a intuitive graph for user.

 ---
 ## Product backlog

 ### See at

 https://docs.google.com/a/terpmail.umd.edu/document/d/1LW1pP-xllGP9OCM-kl9K2X37rjcMR1een2A6PK8dGJ0/edit?usp=sharing (Only can be viewed by people from University of Maryland)

 ---
 ## LICENSE
 ### See at

 https://github.com/zzjkf2009/Acme-Robotics-Project/blob/master/LICENSE

 ---
 ## Build